Day 31: Chateau de Veigy

 A long but interesting day walking around the GRP Littoral de Lac Le Man - the walking track around the edge of Lake Geneva.
 Through the old village of Yvoire, Nernier and Hermance, then skirting cross country through vineyards to Veigy and another chateau for the night.

-Leaving by the the old gate to the village, the track takes us to anothe old village, Nernier where we meet a group of Australians out sight seeing.
+We were hoping to have morning tea here and to buy fresh bread and cheese for lunch as our food bag is completely empty.
+But the Rue de Boulangers has no boulangeries, and the only epicerie is closed on a Thursday - that's today - so we leave empty handed.
+A quick coffee at the port will do.
+Leaving by the old gate to the village, the track takes us to another old village, Nernier where we meet some Australians out sight seeing.
 Two of them are house sitting a place in Samoens for 3 months, so of course they have lots of friends and rellies visiting.
-There's no Boulangerie her either, so we continue on, always looking for a little Frenchman carrying a baguette, indicating a boulangerie nearby.
-It's a few minutes before 12 when we walk into Messery.
+There's no Boulangerie here either, so we continue on, looking for a little Frenchman with a baguette, indicating a boulangerie is nearby.
+Just before 12, we get to Messery.
 There's a bit more traffic, so a shop is promising, but as most places in France close at 12, we walk faster.
-Around the corner we spy a Petit Casino - a small supermarket and rush in to buy some bread, cheese and tomato for lunch.
+We spy a Petit Casino - and rush in at 2 minutes to 12 to buy bread, cheese and tomato for lunch.

 Created by Jan and Ian Somers in Sandvox